 Antibiotics are medicines that fight infections caused by bacteria.
-These powerful medicines have been saving lives since they were discovered in the 1940s.

 A bacterial infection is caused by a bacteria (germ) that can be treated with an antibiotic.
 Examples of bacterial infections include: